bdrhoa/commshare/README.md

 After this command finishes, you can point your browser to http://localhost:8080/commshare

+The application uses SendGrid for sending e-mails to confirm new account creation.
+Hence on localhost the user registration process will not work immediately -- SendGrid has to be configured.
+The most convenient way to create test accounts in development environment is to add them in BootStrap.groovy manually.

-To run the application in production environment, you will have to change few settings in grails-app/conf/ directory.
+To run the application in production environment, one needs to change few settings in grails-app/conf/ directory.
+These settings are by default obtained as environment variables and include configuration for Database parameters, SendGrid account and ReCaptcha account.